AnasDev06/Islamic-Knowledge-Recommendation-Engine/README.md

-# Salafi Knowledge Recommendation Engine
+# Islamic Knowledge Recommendation Engine

 A C++ console application that recommends Islamic books, scholars, and Quran reciters based on a user's interests and study level.